-Highclere village lies astride the A343 Newbury to Andover road in the North Wessex Downs Area of Outstanding Natural Beauty but is also convenient for the ancient market town of Newbury, with its leisure, cultural and shopping facilities as well as the famous Newbury Racecourse and fast trains to London.
+Highclere sits a convenient distance from the ancient market town of Newbury, with its leisure, cultural and shopping facilities as well as the famous Newbury Racecourse and fast trains to London.

 Excellent communications also include proximity to the A34 trunk road and the M4 motorway.

 What is a Parish Council?

 A parish council is a statutory local authority, established under the Local Government Act 1972.
 It is made up of councillors elected by the electors of the parish, every four years.

 Probably the most common topics that parish councils get involved with are planning matters (they are statutory consultees), crime prevention, managing open spaces and campaigning for and delivering better services and facilities. most common topics that parish councils get involved with are planning matters (they are statutory consultees), crime prevention, managing open spaces and campaigning for and delivering better services and facilities.

 On their own, parish councils have limited powers to make decisions.

 However, they do have the ability to negotiate with, and the power to influence, those other organisations that do make the final decisions and, in this respect, parish councils are extremely powerful.

 Parish councils are responsible for managing their own budgets.
 They are financed through the precept, an amount of money calculated as an estimate for the coming financial year and collected as part of your Council Tax.
 This money is used to improve facilities and services for local people.
 Parish councils can also apply for other funding, such as grants and awards.